Kuma Inu Coin is a community-focused decentralised finance (DeFi) crypto project that comprises Kuma Breeder, Kuma DEX, and Kuma NFT.

-The KUMA token has a fully decentralized autonomous governance system that gives full control to its community.
+The KUMA token has a fully decentralised autonomous governance system that gives full control to its community.
 With this control, the community can vote to oversee the entire process of development and marketing, as well as other key elements of the project.

 About The Coin’s Ecosystem

-Kuma DEX’s approach to price discovery uses advanced technical architecture to consider market factors that its competitors do not account for.
+Kuma DEX’s approach to price discovery uses advanced technical architecture to consider market factors its competitors do not account for.

 Features of Kuma DEX

 With Kuma DEX, users are not reliant on centralised exchanges, such as counterparties, to place trades.
 This is similar to traditional Automated Market Makers such as Uniswap.
 Through interaction with the DEX’s vAMM smart contracts, traders can get exposure to derivatives for just about any asset available on the market.

 On top of that, vAMM offers users consistent on-chain liquidity, which is in stark contrast to most decentralised derivative trading platforms facing liquidity concerns.